dotnet/aspnetcore/README.md

 ## What you need

-The key part of working with development feeds is getting your environment setup so that you can acquire and switch to new builds of the DNX.
+The key part of working with development feeds is getting your environment set up so that you can acquire and switch to new builds of the DNX.
 Once you have that then it is just a matter of pulling the latest packages from the development MyGet feed.

-In order to be able to get new builds of the DNX, and switch between them, you need to get the DNX Version Manager (DNVM) command line tool.
+In order to be able to get new builds of the DNX, and switch between them, you need to get the .NET Version Manager (DNVM) command line tool.

 ## Getting Started on Windows

-The easiest way to get started on Windows is to grab the latest CTP of Visual Studio, which can be found [here](http://go.microsoft.com/fwlink/?LinkId=521794).
+The easiest way to get started on Windows is to grab the latest preview of Visual Studio 2015, which can be found [here](http://go.microsoft.com/fwlink/?LinkId=521794).

-Visual Studio will install DNVM for you, so if you open a command prompt and type DNVM you should get some help text.
+Visual Studio will install DNVM for you, so if you open a command prompt and type `dnvm` you should get some help text.

 ### Upgrading DNVM or running without Visual Studio